marcosvidal/Sketch-Notebook/README.md

 ![Adding a comment](assets/readme_images/add_comment.gif?raw=true "Adding a comment")

 ### Realign comments `ctrl` + `alt` + `⌘` + `8`
-Run this action anytime to realign or update the comments on the sidebar.
+Run this command anytime to update the sidebar.
 Here is a list of things that you can do:

 #### Reorder comments
 Put the comments in the order you want and then run the "realign comments" command.
 They will automatically reorder and renumber.